Heat exchanger: Fouling

 Cooling water systems are susceptible to fouling.
 Cooling water typically has a high total dissolved solids content and suspended colloidal solids.
 Localized precipitation of dissolved solids occurs at the heat exchange surface due to wall temperatures higher than bulk fluid temperature.
 Low fluid velocities (less than 3 ft/s) allow suspended solids to settle on the heat exchange surface.
 Cooling water is typically on the tube side of a shell and tube exchanger because it's easy to clean.
 To prevent fouling, designers typically ensure that cooling water velocity is greater than 0.9 m/s and bulk fluid temperature is maintained less than 60 C. Other approaches to control fouling control combine the "blind" application of biocides and anti-scale chemicals with periodic lab testing.

-Maintenance

-Plate and frame heat exchangers can be disassembled and cleaned periodically.
-Tubular heat exchangers can be cleaned by such methods as acid cleaning, sandblasting, high-pressure water jet, bullet cleaning, or drill rods.

-In large-scale cooling water systems for heat exchangers, water treatment such as purification, addition of chemicals, and testing, is used to minimize fouling of the heat exchange equipment.
-Other water treatment is also used in steam systems for power plants, etc. to minimize fouling and corrosion of the heat exchange and other equipment.

-A variety of companies have started using water borne oscillations technology to prevent biofouling.
-Without the use of chemicals, this type of technology has helped in providing a low-pressure drop in heat exchangers.

-Design and manufacturing regulations

-The design and manufacturing of heat exchangers has numerous regulations, which vary according to the region in which they will be used.